platformsh/platformsh-docs/docs/src/languages/php/tuning.md

 To determine the maximum number of files to cache, follow these steps:

+1. Connect to the container via SSH using the [CLI](../../administration/cli/_index.md) by running `platform ssh`.
-1. Determine roughly how many `.php` files your app has by running this command from [your app root](../../create-apps/app-reference.md#root-directory):
+2. Determine roughly how many `.php` files your app has by running this command from [your app root](../../create-apps/app-reference.md#root-directory):

    ```bash
    find . -type f -name '*.php' | wc -l